xgfone/go-tools/README.md

-pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, etc. Notice: **Rename to `pools` from `v0.40`**. slice        | Get a value from a slice and check whether a value exists in a slice. str          | str is the supplement of the standard library of strings. tags         | Manage the tags in a struct. tbucket      | **Removed from `0.31`.** Please use `golang.org/x/time/rate`. utils        | Some utility functions, which are classified to a certain package.
+pools        | Some simple convenient pools, such as `BufPool`, `GoPool`, `ResourcePool`, etc. Notice: **Rename to `pools` from `v0.40`**. slice        | Get a value from a slice and check whether a value exists in a slice. str          | str is the supplement of the standard library of strings. sync2        | The supplement of the standard library `sync`, such as `ResourceLock` for locking a certain resource by its id. tags         | Manage the tags in a struct. tbucket      | **Removed from `0.31`.** Please use `golang.org/x/time/rate`. utils        | Some utility functions, which are classified to a certain package.